Treating diabetic retinopathy

 Contact your GP or ophthalmologist if you experience any new problems with your eyes after treatment.

-Intravitreal anti-VEGF injections are often used to treat age-related macular degeneration (ARMD).
-However, research has shown that they can also improve the vision of people with diabetic retinopathy.
+Intravitreal anti-VEGF injections are often used to treat age-related macular degeneration.
+However, research has shown that they can also improve the vision of people with diabetic maculopathy.

-Before the procedure, your eye and the skin around it will be cleaned, and the area around your eye will be covered with a drape to keep it sterile (free of infection).
+Before the procedure, your eye and the skin around it will be cleaned, and the area around your eye will be covered with a drape to keep it free of infection.
 A small clip will be used to keep your eye open during the procedure.

-You will be given local anaesthetic eye drops to numb your eye so you do not feel any pain during the injection.
-Medication will be injected into your eye, stopping the damaged blood vessels leaking.
+You will be given local anaesthetic eye drops to numb your eye, so you do not feel any pain during the injection.